 We always say the only upside of a disaster is the legacy of safety from the lessons learned – but not today.
 I don’t want to spoil the surprise here, but I think you’ll find today’s story, most riveting.
 On this episode, there will be your typical mutilations, manglings and scissorings.
 You can try to imagine being repeatedly cut in half but in three dimensions.
 And we’ll play a game of Would You Rather fall 150 feet onto rocks, or find yourself pressed into mud and suffocated.
 This is a good episode if you’re afraid of water, heights, industrial accidents - it’s a rich tapestry, and it pays homage to the ridiculously overly-popular TikTok about not getting water up your butt.
 Celebrity guest stars include French explorer Jacques Cartier, Prime Minister of Canada, Sir Wilfrid Laurier, celebrity engineer Theodore Cooper, Prince of Wales Edward the Eighth, and the Kahnawake Skywalkers.

 You know the story about the guy who started with a paperclip and traded up to a Porsche?
 This episodes like that, but replace paperclip and Porsche with cancer, and here we go.
 On this episode – not a lot of heist stories turn into full-on nightmares, so this is our first sort of cross-over crime/disaster episode.
 We’re going to talk about non-sexual swelling and burning, we’re going to see a punch-up at a funeral, and by the end someone’s arm is going to bubble off.
-You’ll learn the dangers of simple scavenging when combined with the disappointing Brazilian education system back in the 1980s, you’ll learn how barfing and butt stuff can foretell an impending apocalypse at home and abroad, and celebrity mentions include the Ikea Monkey, Captain Planet and the Planters, and Former Toronto Mayor Rob Ford.
+You’ll learn the dangers of simple scavenging when combined with the disappointing Brazilian education system back in the 1980s, you’ll learn how barfing and butt stuff can foretell an impending apocalypse at home and abroad, and celebrity mentions include viral sensation, the Ikea Monkey; environmental cartoons Captain Planet & The Planteers; and Former Toronto Mayor, Rob Ford.

 Today, we’re going to make you afraid of water, and invertebrates, and working.
 We’ve covered a lot of Bad Day at Work episodes, but this is by far the worst one we’ve ever done, and we don’t mean just by blood volume.
 We mean by pure existential horror.
 Enjoy!
 On this episode, we’re going to explore a job so difficult, there are less than 400 people on the planet who can do it, you’re going to hear about the forced the expulsion of his thoracoabdominal cavity, and you’re going to hear the term meat balloon used contextually.
 This is hands down the most existentially horrifying episode we’ve done to date.
 It all takes place in a moment, and it looks like something out of that annual La Tomatina tomato-based street fight they hold in Spain.
 Celebrity guest stars include James Cameron, Jaques Picard, World Record holders Herbert Nitsche and Ahmed Gabr, and Nils Olav III the Penguin.